PaloAltoNetworks/rbac-police/README.md

 ./rbac-police eval lib/ --only-sas-on-all-nodes
 ```
 ### Discover protections
 Improve accuracy by identifying security-related features gates and native admission controllers that can protect against certain attacks.
-Note: some protections are discovered through impersonation & dry-run write operations that emulate parts of the attack.
+Please note that  [NodeRestriction](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#noderestriction) is identified by impersonating a node and *dry-run creating a pod*, which may be logged by some systems.
 ```
 ./rbac-police eval lib/ -w
 ```